bitsacm/bluff/README.md

 - #### Step 4 (5 days)
   - Allow users to pass.
-  - Add a timer after which the turn gets passed.
   - Allow users to check the last turn in order to catch a bluff.
   - Transfer the stack to the suitable user depending on whether the bluff was caught.
   - Trash the stack if everyone has passed once in that round.